Blaze and the Monster Machines: AJ

-AJ (speaking voices by Dusan Brown in "Blaze of Glory"–"Dragon Island Duel", Caleel Harris in "Runaway Rocket"–Season 3, Ramone Hamilton in Season 4–"The Amazing Stunt Kitty", Jakari Fraser in "Sir Blaze and the Unicorn"–"Video Game Land: A Monster Machine Super Special", Ayden Elijah in "The Garbage Truck Challenge"-present, singing voice by Jacquez Swanigan in "The Mystery Bandit"–"Rocket Ski Race", Reed L. Shannon in "Race to Eagle Rock"–"The Gold Medal Games", Aryton Celestine in "Sparkles Racing Badge"–"A Blazing Amazing Christmas", Judah Edwards in "Renewable Energy Racers"–"Valentine's Day Rescue", and Leo Abelo Perry in "School Bus Blaze!"-present) is the show's main co-host and Blaze's human best friend and driver.
-He is an African-American science and technology expert.
+AJ (speaking voices by Dusan Brown in Season 1, Caleel Harris in Seasons 1–3, Ramone Hamilton in Seasons 4–6, Jakari Fraser in Seasons 6–8, Ayden Elijah in Seasons 8–9, singing voice by Jacquez Swanigan in Seasons 1–2, Reed L. Shannon in Seasons 2–5, Artyon Celestine in Season 6, Judah Edwards in Season 7, and Leo Abelo Perry in Seasons 7–9) is the show's African-American main co-host and Blaze's human best friend and driver.
+He is a science and technology expert.
 Season 7 sees him join the Renewable Energy Team.
 AJ's racing suit technology includes his Visor View in his helmet which allows him to see things no one else can.
 When AJ activates his Visor View, the background usually turns orange in Season 1.
 From Season 2 and onwards, it doesn't do that anymore.
 He also has skywriting gloves which allow him to draw pictures in mid-air (which has been abandoned after the events of the Season 4 episode "Ninja Blaze") and a wrist-com video watch worn on his left arm to call others.
 His uniform can also undergo minor changes in appearance, such as when Blaze transforms into a race car, and when Blaze uses his speed lights.
-As the show progressed, AJ became the one to describe the STEM concept instead of Blaze in earlier seasons.
-AJ's shoes are curved because of Cleany's truck bed from Robocar Poli.
+As the show progressed, AJ became the one to describe the STEM concept instead of Blaze in earlier seasons 1, 2, 3, 4, 5, 6, 7, 8, and 9.